 • Encourage community involvement in and support for local tobacco control activities

-• Promote the benefits of never becoming a smoker
+• Promote the benefits of never becoming a smoker or vaper

 • Improve access to targeted support to quit through clinical and non-clinical services